Century Initiative: The Lobbyists that Want to Raise Canada’s Population to 100 Million

 The Century Initiative was founded in 2011 by Mark Wiseman and Dominic Barton.
 At the time, Wiseman was President and CEO of the Canada Pension Plan Investment Board (CPPIB).
 Dominic Barton was the Global Managing Director of American consulting firm McKinsey.

 Aside from publishing reports, producing videos, and creating social media hashtags, the Century Initiative has exerted serious influence over federal immigration policy.
 Dominic Barton chaired Trudeau’s Advisory Council on Economic Growth, with Mark Wiseman serving as a member.
-In 2016, the Advisory Council recommended that immigration be raised to 450,000 annually.
-A Radio Canada report published on January 4th of this year reveals how, according to an unnamed source from Immigration, Refugees, and Citizenship Canada (IRCC), the department was quickly instructed to take this number as a foundational plan.
+In 2016, the Advisory Council recommended that the annual immigration rate be raised to 450,000.
+A Radio Canada report reveals that Immigration, Refugees, and Citizenship Canada (IRCC) was quickly instructed to take this number as a foundational plan.

 The most recent Immigration Levels Plan allows for 465,000 immigrants in 2023, 485,000 in 2024 and 500,000 in 2025.
 Thus, 2025 immigration levels will actually exceed those proposed by the Advisory Council on Economic Growth.
 The 500,000 number corresponds to the Century Initiative’s Fall 2019 report, For a Bigger, Bolder Canada, which calls on the federal government to “pin the annual immigration target to 1.25% of Canada’s population”, which “would equate to approximately 500,000 immigrants in 2026 if Canada’s population is around 40 million as currently projected”.